MyCleverGroup/frontend-challenge/readme.md

 ****As a minimum we’d like to see:****

-- ⚛  Build out the frontend in Vue.js or React
+- ⚛  &nbsp;Build out the frontend in Vue.js or React
-- 🏗 Feel free to use a Vue / React framework
+- 🏗 &nbsp;Feel free to use a Vue / React framework
-- 📖 Retrieve content from the Wordpress API provided below in the project assets
+- 📖 &nbsp;Retrieve content from the Wordpress API provided below in the project assets
-- 👨🏼‍🎨 Try and stick as close as possible to the design provided below
+- 👨🏼‍🎨 &nbsp;Try and stick as close as possible to the design provided below
-- 📦 Host the files in a public Github / Gitlab / Bitbucket repository
+- 📦 &nbsp;Host the files in a public Github / Gitlab / Bitbucket repository
-- 📑 Document your work and explain your decisions
+- 📑 &nbsp;Document your work and explain your decisions

 ****If you’re feeling crazy, we’d also be interested to see you:****

-- 🙌 Implement some sort of slide out menu when the user clicks the icon in the top left
+- 🙌 &nbsp;Implement some sort of slide out menu when the user clicks the icon in the top left
-- 👀 Host the frontend in an environment of your choice
+- 👀 &nbsp;Host the frontend in an environment of your choice

 Other than that, feel free to experiment with your favourite technologies and show us what you are capable of!